cmidgley/foodoc/README.md

     *     C-->D;
     */
     ```
-* Markdown can use the language specifier `mermaid` is code blocks, such as:
+* Markdown can use the language specifier `mermaid` in code blocks, such as:
     <pre>```mermaid
         classDiagram
             InheritedClass <|-- BaseClass